shinydevseries/shinydevseries_site/content/interview/ep029/index.md

 📽 Find previous interviews at <https://shinydevseries.com>

 📋 Feedback is more than welcome!
-Please send your comments or suggesstions on our contact form at [shinydevseries.com/contact](https://shinydevseries.com/contact)
+Please send your comments or suggestions on our contact form at [shinydevseries.com/contact](https://shinydevseries.com/contact)

 If you enjoyed this video or got value from it, then consider dropping something in the tip jar.
 Any money raised will be used to improve the channel and invest in additional equipment and resources to make the content even better!